michael-slx/weewx-weatherlink-live/readme.md

 Firstly, download the latest release package and install it using the `wee_extension` utility.
 Then configure WeeWX to use this driver and set the required options `host` and `mapping`.

 If you wish to store all data measured by your Davis weather station, you may need to switch to the database schema provided by this extension (`user.weatherlink_live.schema`).
 See the [official WeeWX customization guide](http://www.weewx.com/docs/customizing.htm#archive_database) for additional information.

 The units of all additionally defined observations are converted as specified in your configuration and skin.
+In addition to those specified by WeeWX, the driver defines the unit group `group_rate` currently only consisting of one unit: `per_hour`.

 ## Configuration